-Based on the invoices that the Landlord submitted into evidence, I find the cost the Landlord incurred to replace the septic system was \$43,569.10.
+Based on the invoices that the Landlord submitted into evidence, I find the cost the Landlord incurred to replace the heating system and windows was \$26,132.53.

 5. Is the Work an Eligible Capital Expenditure?

 As stated above, in order for the Work to be considered an eligible capital expenditure, the Landlord must prove the following: